Creating and Running a PHPixie Project on macOS with ServBay

 Configuring and Using NoSQL Databases (Memcached/Redis)

-ServBay ships with Memcached and Redis packages (and their PHP extensions) pre-installed.
-Just configure your PHPixie project to use them.
+ServBay comes pre-installed with Memcached and Redis as well as their PHP extensions.
+Just configure them in your PHPixie project to use them.

 Memcached Configuration (assets/config/cache.php